Forward from the Author

 Today the sea is cranky, withdrawn, baring its' jagged teeth.

-I walk until my legs ache, but I've sorted out my problems.
+I walk until my legs ache, until I sort out my problems.

 Of different natures, they grow like flowers in my garden.